ingadhoc/odoo-argentina/l10n_ar_ux/README.rst

 #.
 Set tax included by default (for ecommerce)
 #.
 Change USD symbol to "USD" instead of "$".
 This to avoid confusion when using multi company environment with ARS and USD at the same time.
 #.
+On journals without documents, add an option to discriminate or not vat taxes.
+#.
 Change postion of EUR symbol, Put it before the amounts in order to match to the ARS and USD currencies format,
 #.
 Add portal support for AFIP responsability, and Identification type fields.
 #.
 Show Currency Rate preview on invoice before posting.